neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

-# Build a private chain with one computer
+# Build a private chain on local host

 In previous document we described the standard way to build a private chain using four computers or virtual machines.
 In this document we will introduce an easier way to build a private chain on a windows system computer.